Latest deforestation data in Brazil show significant surge

 On the campaign trail, Bolsonaro vowed to help mining and agribusiness companies expand their activities in environmentally protected areas, including the Amazon.
 Since he was sworn into office on Jan.
 1, he has shown on multiple occasions that he will stick to his campaign promises.

-He appointed a like-minded environment minister, Ricardo Salles, who was found guilty of modifying an environmental protection plan surrounding a river basin to favor mining groups when he was Secretary of Environment for the State of Sao Paulo between 2016 and 2018.
+He appointed a like-minded environment minister, Ricardo Salles, who was found guilty of modifying an environmental protection plan surrounding a river basin to favor mining groups when he was Secretary of Environment for Sao Paulo state between 2016 and 2018.

 Over the past seven months, Bolsonaro and Salles have worked to weaken environmental legislation.
-The president has passed a decree to cut the size of the National Council of the Environment from 100 to 21 members and has transferred the responsibility for delineating indigenous territories from the Justice Ministry to the Agriculture Ministry, which one lawmaker described as “letting the fox take over the chicken coop.”
+The president has passed a decree to cut the size of the National Council of the Environment from 100 to 21 members and has attempted to transfer the responsibility for delineating indigenous territories from the Justice Ministry to the Agriculture Ministry, which one lawmaker described as “letting the fox take over the chicken coop.”
 Bolsonaro also said he was working on a proposal to regularize illegal mining in protected areas.

-Salles has publicly questioned the efficiency of the Amazon Fund, which allocates money to projects working to contain deforestation in the Amazon, leading its two major donors, Germany and Norway, to consider pulling out of the program altogether.
+Salles has publicly questioned the efficiency of the Amazon Fund, which allocates money to projects working to contain deforestation in the Amazon, leading its two major donors, Germany and Norway, to consider pulling out of the program altogether, Brazilian media reported.

 Recently, the president of the institute that publishes deforestation data left his post after Bolsonaro questioned his integrity as well as the veracity of the federal agency’s reports that showed a sharp increase in deforestation.

 At a press conference, Bolsonaro said he suspected agency officials of manipulating figures to make his administration look bad.
+Scientists and academics have come out in support of the institute and its former president, which have denied the accusations.

 During a recent public appearance, Bolsonaro joked that if the “absurd” deforestation numbers were true, “then I am Captain Chainsaw!”